Learn how to start a blog, plus read the 19 things I wish I could go back in time and tell myself in the beginning…

 I’m proof-reading this post right now and cringing hard as I read that in a Regina George voice.

-No one cares to read honest and real experiences from people through blogs from a mom’s point a view anymore because we are all moms.
+No one cares to read honest and real experiences from people through blogs from a mom’s point of view anymore because we are all moms.

 The space for real and raw conversations and posts are within Instagram captions now, FYI. 😉